-- To me, the intentionality-causality warning is a deal breaker, because intentionality requires values and freedom while causality negates values and freedom, see §16, and I am not a compatibilist, see §19. - Supervenience does not imply reduction, see §20.
+- $\circ$ To me, the causal-intentional warning is a deal breaker, because intentionality requires values and freedom while causality negates values and freedom, see §16, and I am not a compatibilist, see §21.
+To avoid confusion, when interpreting Kim's use of the word functional above, note that its base word function has definitions on both sides of the causal-intentional divide: by the definition he uses, the function of a mechanism is its purpose, so it is the intention of the mechanism, that is, the problem that it resolves, instead of the mathematical function that the mechanism implements, which describes its causal behavior, see §15. - Supervenience does not imply reduction, see §22.
 In computing, we could say that software supervenes on hardware, because software is implemented in hardware.
 However, this does not imply that a mind, which is implemented in a brain, which is an intentional hardware device, can be reduced to the causal laws of physics, see §16. - And, being design an intentional concept, see §13: "We know how to proceed with the design of [robots]" because we are resolvers, because we are intentional.
 That we can understand the problem solving capabilities of intentional robots does not imply that intentionality can be reduced to physics, it implies that we are intentional.
 We use our intentionality to understand the intentionality of whatever has it, including robots.

-$\P 4$ · Regarding states with qualia, which is the other part of his answer, Kim writes: "We have to conclude that an identity reduction of qualia is no more promising than their functional reduction and that qualia epiphenomenalism looms as a real threat."
-However, "Qualia differences and similarities are behaviorally manifest, as we just saw, and this opens the door to their potential functionalization and reduction."
-"We can conclude, therefore, that qualia are not entirely lost to epiphenomenalism; we can save qualia differences and similarities, if not qualia as intrinsic qualities.
+$\P 4 \cdot \text{Regarding states with qualia, which is the other part of his answer, Kim writes:}$

+We can conclude, therefore, that qualia are not entirely lost to epiphenomenalism; we can save qualia differences and similarities, if not qualia as intrinsic qualities.
 So what we may lose to epiphenomenalism, and something for which we cannot solve the explanatory gap problem, is this small mental residue, qualia as intrinsic qualities, untouched and untouchable by physicalism.
-And that represents the limits of physicalism."
+And that represents the limits of physicalism.

 $\P_5$ · An epiphenomenon is something that happens but that has not any physical effect, thus breaking the causal closure of the physical domain.
 Therefore, epiphenomenalism is another compromising concept that pragmatic physicalists need to cope with things that happen that cannot be framed into physics.
-Now, although what is outside the limits of physicalism were as small as Kim wants it to be, the very fact that physicalism has limits already implies that is not true that 'everything is physical', and then it implies that physicalism is wrong.
-Of course I am referring to radical, consequent and uncompromising physicalism; for pragmatic physicalism, 'everything should be physical'.
+Now, although what is outside the limits of physicalism were as small as Kim wants it to be, the very fact that physicalism has limits already implies that it is not true that 'everything is physical', and then it implies that physicalism is wrong.
+Of course I am referring to radical, consequent and uncompromising physicalism; for pragmatic physicalism following Kim, 'save for qualia and perhaps intentionality, everything is physical', or rather its tautologically true extension 'save for what is not physical, everything is physical'.